Dental Fillings Baltimore, MD

 Can I eat immediately after a filling?

-Patients can eat or drink after getting a filling.
-However, we recommend that patients wait about 2 hours to ensure that any anesthetic has worn off.
+You can eat or drink directly after getting a dental filling.
+However, we recommend waiting about 2 hours to ensure any anesthetic has worn off.

 Schedule an Appointment Today